3r3bu5/karngyan.com/content/posts/What Really Happens When You Type Reddit.com into your browser.md

   image: /images/portfolio.png
 ---

-# But What Really Happens When You Type Reddit.com Into Your Browser ?
-Part(1)
+# What Happens When You Type Reddit.com Into Your Browser ?
+Part1 (DNS)

 This article is me trying to understand how DNS, browsers, and the system itself work together to achieve a "taken for granted" task like accessing a webpage.
 Why reddit? because I like it. 😃.
 We are going to assume that nothing is cached, including DNS records, HTTP resources (HTML files, images, JS files, web fonts, etc.), and that we are connecting to [reddit.com](http://reddit.com) for the first time.
 NOTHING is cached.